EdwardMork/Securaspy/README.md

 ### Prerequisites

-In order to run the code one must have the following installed on their machine:
+In order to run the code one must have the following installed on their Pi:

-- Raspberry Pi
 - Python 2.7+ (Installed on Raspbian by default)
 - OpenCV for Raspbian or other ARM OS
 - PiCamera library (Installed on Raspbian by default)